In a private Facebook group, Amazon workers brace for Prime Day

 “It’s gonna be like two months of hell for us no matter what, especially since they're doing the damn 1 day shipping and we can all hardly keep up with the regular orders with 1 day shipping,” another member wrote.
 Another equated Prime Day to “when they try to hype you for a crappy day of high volume, and mandatory overtime.”

-The sentiments from the group provide a window into the lives of workers at Amazon’s more than 140 fulfillment centers around the U.S. who make up the bulk of the company’s workforce, which numbers more than half a million people.
+The sentiments from the group provide a window into the lives of workers at Amazon’s more than 140 fulfillment centers around the United States who make up the bulk of the company’s workforce, which numbers more than half a million people.

 In recent years, the conditions in which those workers operate has become the subject of growing criticism.
 Recent reports have found that Amazon employees face extreme pressure to meet company goals, sometimes sacrificing their health and well-being in the job, and for pay that requires some to turn to federal assistance.